H0LL0W919/PokeDex_API/README.md

 # PokeDex_API_Git
  A PokeDex Program using PokeAPI (https://pokeapi.co)

- Student project for Programming Application Interfaces, learning how to work with APIs
+ Student project for Programming Application Programming Interfaces (PRAPI), learning how to work with APIs

  This project contains a PokeDex system.
  The user can manually search via a user input field.